Tholp1/Dynamic-Frags/README.md

 # Dynamic-Frags
 A sourcemod plugin for Open Fortress that dynamically adds and removes from mp_fraglimit based on player count with many customizations

-License shit blah blah blah, just credit me if you redistribute
+License shit blah blah blah, just credit me if you redistribute.

 Plugin has an optional requirement for morecolors.inc which can be found here: https://forums.alliedmods.net/showthread.php?t=185016 only needed to show text in chat